 Build Your Crisis Team

-Goal: Business continuity.
 This small handful should coordinate and centralize all communication while setting the right tone with employees, vendors, customers – all stakeholders.
-State local and federal government entities have all designated such teams and businesses need to do them same.
+State, local, and federal government entities have designated such teams, and businesses need to do the same.
 Universities, school districts, businesses small and large are all now aware of the importance of such designated voices.